iann0036/tf-cfn-provider/docs/providers/oraclepaas/MysqlServiceInstance.md

 `SnapshotName` - (Optional) The name of the snapshot of the service instance specified by `SourceServiceName` that is to be used to create a "snapshot clone".
 This parameter is valid only if `SourceServiceName` is specified.

 `EnterpriseMonitorConfiguration` - (Optional) Provides the Enterprise Monitor configuration for the MySQL Instance.
 If this is omitted, there will be no EM created for the MySQL Instance. `EnterpriseMonitorConfiguration` is documented below.

+### EnterpriseMonitorConfiguration Properties

+`EmAgentUsername` - (Optional).
+Name for the Enterprise Monitor agent user.

+`EmAgentPassword` - (Optional).
+Password for MySQL Enterprise Monitor agent.

+`EmUsername` - (Optional) Name for the Enterprise Monitor Manager user.

+`EmPassword` - (Optional) Password for MySQL Enterprise Monitor manager.

+`EmPort` - (Optional) The port number for the MySQL Enterprise Monitor instance.
+The default is 18443.

 ## See Also